What is Hidayah?

 Volunteer Co-ordinator | Mubeen (he/him)

-Hi I’m Mubeen a Londoner and identify as a gay man.
-I work in a variety of different educational settings in management and training.
-I'm in my element when I am in nature with a camera, listening to stories from friends and family and binge watching RuPaul’s Drag Race.
+Hi I’m Mubeen!
+I identify as a cis gay man.
+Hidayah represents a beacon of light as far as LGBTQI+ Muslims are concerned.
+I’m here to help enrich our journeys one journey at a time.
+I'm in my element when I am in nature with a camera, listening to stories from friends and family and binge watching Netflix.
 There is so much beauty in the world, let’s expose that!

 These are elected volunteers and none of the committee are paid for their work with Hidayah.
 Our team are spread all over the UK.
 If you would like to contact one of us, please email us: email@example.com